isb-cgc/readthedocs/docs/source/sections/data/Reference-Data.rst

    * - liftOver_hg19_to_hg38
      - This table provides a mapping of each hg19 position to the corresponding position in hg38, and can be used to perform a liftOver_ operation in BigQuery.
    * - miRBase
-     - GRCh37: The human portion of version 20 of the miRBase_ database; including genomic coordinates for human microRNAs.
+     - * GRCh37: The human portion of version 20 of the miRBase_ database; including genomic coordinates for human microRNAs.
-   * - miRBase
-     - GRCh38: The human portion of version 21 of the miRBase_ database; including genomic coordinates for human microRNAs.
+       * GRCh38: The human portion of version 21 of the miRBase_ database; including genomic coordinates for human microRNAs.
    * - miRTarBase
      - The recently updated miRTarBase_ database (release 6.1)
    * - Reactome
-     - Ensembl2Reactome
+     - * Ensembl2Reactome
-   * - Reactome
-     - miRBase2Reactome
+       * miRBase2Reactome
    * - Genome-Wide SNP Array
      - The technical documentation for the Affymetrix Genome-Wide Human SNP Array 6.0 array can be found `here <http://www.affymetrix.com/catalog/131533/AFFY/Genome-Wide+Human+SNP+Array+6.0#1_3>`_.